 Nothing keeps good attitudes from emerging more than carrying a grudge.
 Bitterness and resentment are the poisons of positive thinking.
 So in your desire to build a better attitude, it’s important to follow Clara Barton’s example and give up your grudges, no matter how well justified they seem.
 Whatever the cause, bitterness clogs the veins of a positive attitude, and it must be expelled in order to give life to good thoughts.

-Step 4: Give Yourself and Your Marriage Some Grace.
+Step 4: Look to Give Yourself and Your Marriage Some Grace.

 Some negative attitudes are so habit-forming they become like big ruts that we can easily find ourselves in, 20 years down the road.
 It takes serious effort to change these negative thinking patterns, so give yourself and your partner grace along the way.